mpruna/Docker_Recipies/Docker_Networking/README.md

 Creating dockerapp_dockerapp_1_c7cfba167d7c ... done
 ```

 There can be even more complex topologies.
-For instance in a multi service environment each service can run on a specific network.
-If we are talking about a web server then the front-end can function as proxy, back-end can run on a different network and the app engine can belong to both networks as it needs to process HTTP requests from proxy and pass those to the db.
+For instance in a multi service environment, each service can run on a specific network.
+If we are talking about a web server, the front-end can function as proxy, back-end can run on a different network and the app engine belongs to both networks as it needs to process HTTP requests from proxy and pass those to the db.

+### Complex docker-compose

 ![IMG](https://github.com/mpruna/Docker_Recipies/blob/master/images/complex_docker_compose.png)